-CI 227-8 Commercial Technical Data and Computer Software Licensing-Order of Precedence (OCT 2014)
+CI 227-8 Commercial Technical Data and Computer Software Licensing-Order of Precedence (NOV 2022)

-This clause applies when the contract requires delivery of commercial item technical data, computer software, or computer software documentation.
-The term "Licensor" means "Seller" and the term "Licensee" means "Buyer."
+This clause applies when the contract requires delivery of commercial product or commercial service technical data, computer software, or computer software documentation.
+The term "Licensor" means "Seller" and theterm "Licensee" means "Buyer."
 The Addendum required by paragraph (b) is incorporated into the contract.

-(a) Upon delivery of any commercial item technical data, computer software, computer software documentation, or any combination thereof, to the Government contained in any CLIN or CDRL, the following provisions shall take precedence over conflicting provisions in any license associated with those items, notwithstanding any provisions in those licenses to the contrary through renewals or extensions, as needed, to this contract:
+(a) Upon delivery of any commercial product or commercial service technical data, computer software, computer software documentation, or any combination thereof, to the Government contained in any CLIN or CDRL, the following provisions shall take precedence over conflicting provisions in any license associated with those items, notwithstanding any provisions in those licenses to the contrary through renewals or extensions, as needed, to this contract:

-(1) The Government shall have the right to use, perform, display, or disclose that commercial item technical data, in whole or in part, within the Government.
+(1) The Government shall have the right to use, perform, display, or disclose that commercial product and commercial service technical data, in whole or in part, within the Government.

-(2) The Government may not, without the written permission of the Licensor, release or disclose the commercial item technical data and commercial computer software outside the Government, use the commercial item technical data and computer software for manufacture, or authorize the commercial item technical data and computer software to be used by another party, except that the Government may reproduce, release, or disclose such data and software or authorize the use or reproduction of such data and software by persons outside the Government (including their subcontractors) to perform their respective contract(s) as identified in CI 209-6.
+(2) The Government may not, without the written permission of the Licensor, release or disclose the commercial product or commercial service technical data and commercial computer software outside the Government, use the commercial product or commercial service technical data and computer software for manufacture, or authorize the commercial product or commercial service technical data and computer software to be used by another party, except that the Government may reproduce, release, or disclose such data and software or authorize the use or reproduction of such data and software by persons outside the Government (including their subcontractors) to perform their respective contract(s) as identified in CI 209-6 in Section I.

-(3) The Licensor agrees that the Government shall have the right to unilaterally add or delete contractors from those supporting the (VARIABLE) [Name of contract] contract at any time, and its exercise of that right shall not entitle the Licensor to an equitable adjustment or a modification of any other terms and conditions of this contract.
+(3) The Licensor agrees that the Government shall have the right to unilaterally add or delete contractors from those supporting this Program contract at any time, and its exercise of that right shall not entitle the Licensor to an equitable adjustment or a modification of any other terms and conditions of this contract.